-Don’t get me wrong, television certainly has much to offer, and without doubt it is a great innovation.
-But when it comes to relying on it, whether to be informed or entertained, it can certainly affect people negatively.
+Don’t get me wrong, television certainly has much to offer, and without a doubt is a great innovation, but when it comes to relying on it, whether to be informed or entertained, it can certainly affect you negatively.

 Television is bad for your health

-More and more studies are being carried out on the harmful health effects of watching television.
-A recent research study conducted at the Harvard School of Public Health indicates that watching too much television can significantly increase the risk of developing obesity and type 2 diabetes.
+A study conducted by researchers at the Harvard School of Public Health indicates that watching too much television can significantly increase the risk of developing obesity and type 2 diabetes.

 Television feeds you false information

-One of the most harmful effects of watching television is that television appears to us to portray or report reality.
-In actuality, however, it just allows us to get a small glimpse of what’s really going on.
-This particularly happens when watching TV newscasts.
-When we watch a 30 minutes newscast, we usually believe that what it is showing us is all that there is to see.
+One of the most harmful effects of watching television is that TV appears to portray or report reality, when in fact it just allows us to get a small glimpse of what’s really going on.
+This particularly happens while watching TV newscasts.
+When we watch a 30-minute newscast, we usually believe that what it’s showing us is all there is to see.
 After all, if there was more to see, wouldn’t television show us more?

 Television makes you dumb

-Having talking heads continuously giving us quick information, opinion, analysis and criticism for just about everything, allows us to stop using our critical thinking.
-In this way, we can be easily misinformed and manipulated.
+Having talking heads continuously giving us quick information, opinion, analysis and criticism for just about everything, slowly leads us to stop using our own critical thinking skills.
+As a consequence, we can be easily misinformed and manipulated.

-Therefore, not only can’t television programs provide us with any decent thought to stimulate discussion, but they present information in such a way that we cannot digest it properly.
-And so we can easily form opinions without allowing the information to be first filtered through our mind, and while we might think that we become more knowledgeable, in reality we become dumb.
+Therefore, not only can’t television programs provide us with any decent thought to stimulate discussion, but they present information in such a way that we can’t digest it properly.
+As a result, we can easily form opinions without allowing the information to first be filtered through our minds, and while we might think that we become more knowledgeable, in reality we become dumb.

 Television wastes your time

-Just think of how many hours of our day we waste watching television.
-Not surprisingly, surveys reveal that people in the Western world spend 5-10 hours a day watching television.
+Just think of how many hours of our day most of us waste watching television.
+Believe it or not, surveys reveal that people in the Western world spend 5-10 hours a day watching television!

-A time will come when your bodily energies will be dissipated and you will come to realize that you have not yet lived.
-But then it will be too late, and you will be filled with resentment.
+A time will come when your physical and mental energy will be dissipated, and you’ll realize that you have not yet actually lived.
+But then it will be too late, and you’ll be filled with regrets.